ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a regional file share with the API
 {: #fs-create-rfs-file-share-api}

-Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable throughput values.
+Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.
 {: beta}

-The following example shows how to create 1000-GB regional file share with 60 MBps bandwidth.
+The following example shows how to create 1000-GB regional file share with 60 Mbps bandwidth.
 This file share is created with the default security group access mode and with provider-managed encryption.
 The file share is created in the region that you selected when you logged in, no location selection is required.

 ```sh
 curl -X POST \